-Everyone has unusual experiences to share that make our lives more interesting and unique.
-These events help make us who we are and give us stories to share with others too.
-These are five of my more unique experiences but I am sure there will be more!
+Unusual experiences make our lives more interesting and unique.
+These events also give us stories to share with others too.
+These are five of my most unique experiences but I am sure there will be more!
 I would enjoy hearing some from you all, if you would write some of your experiences in the comments.

 My first unique experience came when I was about 6.
 I planned to see what it felt like to be hung like the bad guys in the TV westerns, which I grew up watching.
 My plan failed when I didn’t know that clothesline stretched and I could not rescue myself by reaching the swing with my foot when I felt the panic rising.
 My younger sister got my mother there just in the nick of time.
 Sometimes I think this helped make me the weird person I am today.
+I think I developed a better sense of what was dangerous!
 Poor Moma!
-(For the full story see: https://joyful2bee.wordpress.com/2015/05/07/how-i-almost-ended-my-life-at-6-years-old/)
+(For the full story see: https://joyful2bee.wordpress.com/2019/07/22/how-i-almost-ended-my-life-at-6-years-old/)

 A Flight Like No Other

 My second unusual experience came when I was 16.
 My father who was an experienced pilot took me up in a sail plane!
-It was an amazing experience to be towed up by a small airplane then released to glide and swoop like a bird with no engine roaring in my ears!
+It was an amazing experience to be in an airplane with no engine, towed up by a small airplane then released to glide and swoop like a bird with no engine roaring in my ears!
 The scenery was somehow even more beautiful and moving in the quiet gliding of this plane.
 Surprisingly I was not afraid because I knew my dad had flown these many times before.
 What an amazing experience!

 A Sleepover in a Governor’s Mansion

 My third event. a unique opportunity, as opposed to a life threatening one, occurred when I was 17; on a family trip to Mexico; in a travel trailer, with no air conditioning and in the middle of summer.
 We stopped in Mississippi for the night.
-My father had served with and been a friend to the then Governor of Mississippi, Governor John Bell Williams.
+My father had served in World War II with and been a friend to the then Governor of Mississippi, Governor John Bell Williams.

 So my father called him to say hello.
 The governor immediately sent a limo with his daughter to pick up my sister, brother and I. My parents decided to stay at the camp site with my youngest sister for the night.
 We kids spent the night in the governor’s mansion.
-Dawn and I had a lot of fun visiting with the teenage daughter, Kelly.
-I don’t think his son was there.
+Dawn and I had a lot of fun visiting with the teenage daughter, Kelly. our brother stayed with the governor’s son.
 In the morning we were reunited with our parents and little sister and were served breakfast with the Governor.
 What an unusual experience that was!!

-On the back row: Dawn is on the left, Kelly in the middle and I am on the right.
+On the back row: Dawn is on the left, Kelly, the governor’s daughter, in the middle and I am on the right.
 Seated: The Governor on the left, my parents on the right with my youngest sister, Betty.
 (Don’t know why my brother wasn’t here.)

 An Untimely Snow in An Untimely Place